Get

 Snow nose is mostly a cosmetic condition rather than a true health concern.
 The loss of color isn’t painful, and the nose usually returns to normal once winter is over.
 It doesn’t impact your dog’s sense of smell or cause problems for other parts of their body.

-The only care a dog with snow nose may need is sun protection.
+The only care a dog with a snow nose may need is sun protection.
 Light-colored noses are more easily sunburned, even in the winter.
 It’s best to apply dog-safe sunscreen to your pet’s nose before they go outside.
 As we mentioned, snow nose shouldn’t cause any other changes to your dog’s nose except for color loss.
 However, you should monitor your pup’s nose for other signs, including sores, crustiness, dryness, or other texture changes.
 If your dog is scratching or rubbing their nose, these signs could also indicate something other than snow nose is going on.

-Because snow nose isn’t the only cause of pigment loss, it’s a good idea to check with your veterinarian if you notice these changes.
+Because snow nose isn’t the only cause of pigment loss, it’s a good idea to check with a veterinarian if you notice these changes.
 If you notice color changes in other parts of your dog’s skin or coat, they are unrelated to snow nose and should be checked by a veterinarian.

 Dogster_Website dividers_v1_Jan 18 2024-03